 We’re focused on the big issues important to the health and welfare of Kiwi pets.
 Our research increases the scientific body of knowledge that helps to improve care, and results in new and better diagnostic investigation and treatment options for Kiwi pets.
 We also support studies into the value of pets to society, the human-pet bond, and we aim to communicate our findings to the public.

-- To promote public knowledge in New Zealand regarding the welfare, breeding, nutrition, management, health, diseases and performance of companion animals.
+- To promote better public understanding of companion animal welfare, breeding, nutrition, management, health, diseases and performance.

 - To encourage the study and understanding of companion animals in New Zealand.